Wine-Tasting Myth Busting: Wine-Tasting is Fancy & Formal

 The tasting room deck at Papapietro Perry in Healdsburg

-One of the most persistent myths about wine-tasting is that it’s always a fancy, formal experience that requires you to get dressed up, sit up straight, and know your vintages.
-Here in Sonoma County, though, there’s a diverse range of options for enjoying wine.
+One of the biggest myths about wine tasting is that it’s always a fancy, formal experience that requires dressing up and knowing your stuff.
+Here in Sonoma County, though, there’s a wide range of comfortable options for enjoying wine.

 Sure, you can indulge in chef-prepared food pairings on fine china or book an in-depth educational tasting.
-However, you can also keep your Sonoma County wine-tastings casual and laid-back, with picnic tables, Adirondack chairs, indoor and outdoor games, live music, pet-friendly spaces, and even some tasty snacks.
+But you can also keep your Sonoma County wine tastings laid-back with picnic tables, Adirondack chairs, indoor and outdoor games, live music, pet-friendly spaces, and tasty snacks.
+Discover all of the fun, casual wine-tasting options Sonoma County has to offer.

 Amphora, Kokomo, Papapietro Perry & Peterson